petnica-rac-seminari/BCD-0o27-Tetris/documentation/Development Guide.md

 mv mod_example/include/mod_template.hpp mod_example/include/mod_example.hpp
 mv mod_example/src/mod_template.cpp mod_example/src/mod_example.cpp
 ```
 We now need to adapt the template to fit our module name.
-For this, open a new window (`File -> New Winow`)in Visual Studio Code.
+For this, open a new window (`File -> New Window`)in Visual Studio Code.
 Then open the directory `bcd-0o27/firmware/framework/`.
 Allow some time for platformio to properly initialise.
-Check that you can compile the framework by either to the platformio menu (the alien head in your left menu bar) and open the `BCD-0o27-5KY` folder (it may take a while to load).
-There choose `Build`from the `General` subfolder.
-If all went well, do the same for `BCD-0o27-5KY-release`.
 Next we need to adapt some defines, variables and other elements to reflect the name of our module.
 We start with the `Kconfig` file.
 In Visual Studio Code open the `Kconfig` file in the folder `modules/Kconfig`.
 Then find and replace all `MOD_TEMPLATE` with `MOD_EXAMPLE`.
 Also replace the name `Template`in the statement `menu "Console Command: Template"` with `Example`.
 Alternatively you can issue the following command from the command line in the `modules/mod_example` directory:
 ```bash
 sed -i '' -e 's/MOD_TEMPLATE/MOD_EXAMPLE/g' Kconfig